uyen-pp/Meitag/README.md

 # Meitag
-An application for image dataset tags management
+An application for image dataset tags management, built with Gradio